david1312/company-profile-nextjs/README.md

 - **Image Optimization**: Use `next/image` for optimizing images to improve performance (also considering migrate jpg/png into webp).
 - **Skeleton Loader**: Add a skeleton loader to enhance the user experience during data loading.
 - **i18n Support**: Implement internationalization (i18n) for English and Indonesian languages.
-- **State Management**: Use XState or Redux for saving the language state and managing the scraping daily task (i know its actually simple but just for my learning).
+- **State Management**: Use XState or Redux for saving the language state and managing the scraping daily task (i know context maybe enough, but just for my learning).
-- **Bitcoin Price Scraping**: Implement scraping for the latest Bitcoin information to display on the top bar. (done)
+- **Bitcoin Price Scraping**: Implement scraping for the latest Bitcoin information to display on the top bar. (done use cheerio)
 - **E2E Testing**: Set up and run end-to-end (E2E) tests using Cypress to ensure the application works as expected.
 - **Etc.**: Additional features and improvements will be added over time.